 | 60 | 10× annual salary |

-These are rough guides, not rules.
-Someone living in Mumbai on Rs 24 lakh per year has very different cost requirements than someone in Jaipur on Rs 12 lakh per year.
-Use the Savings Goal Calculator to calculate how much you need to save monthly to reach a specific net worth target by a target date.
+Treat these as rough guides rather than rules.
+Someone living in Mumbai on Rs 24 lakh a year faces very different cost requirements than someone in Jaipur on Rs 12 lakh a year.
+The Savings Goal Calculator works out how much you need to save monthly to reach a specific net worth target by a target date.

 Step 6: Adjust for Inflation

 Rs 1 crore today will have the purchasing power of approximately Rs 55 lakh in 12 years at 5% annual inflation.
-If your net worth goal is Rs 2 crore in today's rupees, your actual target in 12 years needs to be closer to Rs 3.6 crore.
+A net worth goal of Rs 2 crore in today's rupees needs an actual target closer to Rs 3.6 crore twelve years out.

-Run your target through the Inflation Calculator to convert it into a future nominal figure.
-Then use the Savings Goal Calculator to work backward to a monthly savings amount.
-Planning in real (inflation-adjusted) terms prevents the common mistake of setting a nominal target that turns out to be insufficient.
+Run your target through the Inflation Calculator to convert it into a future nominal figure, then use the Savings Goal Calculator to work backward to a monthly savings amount.
+Planning in real, inflation-adjusted terms heads off the common mistake of setting a nominal target that turns out too small.

 What Not to Count as an Asset

-Primary residence in FIRE planning: Your home has real value, but you cannot spend it without moving.
-Many financial independence frameworks exclude the primary home from the "investable net worth" used to calculate retirement readiness, while still including it in total net worth.
-Be clear about which figure you are using when comparing to benchmarks.
+Your primary residence in FIRE planning carries real value, but you can't spend it without moving out.
+Many financial independence frameworks exclude the primary home from the "investable net worth" used to judge retirement readiness, while still counting it in total net worth, so be clear about which figure you're using when comparing against benchmarks.

-Future income: Your salary, expected bonus, or a future inheritance is not an asset.
-Net worth is a balance sheet — it captures only what you own today, not what you expect to earn.
+Future income doesn't belong either.
+Your salary, an expected bonus, or a future inheritance isn't an asset.
+Net worth is a balance sheet: it captures what you own today, not what you expect to earn.

-Depreciated items near zero value: Old electronics, furniture, or appliances are technically assets but have negligible resale value.
-Unless an item is worth more than Rs 25,000–50,000, it is not worth the effort of including it.
+Depreciated items near zero value technically count as assets but carry negligible resale value.
+Unless an item is worth more than Rs 25,000 to 50,000, it's not worth the effort of listing it.

 Joint Net Worth for Couples

-If you share finances with a partner, calculate both a joint net worth and individual net worth.
-Joint net worth reflects the true household position and is the right number for household financial goals.
-Individual net worth ensures each partner has a clear picture of their personal financial standing — important for financial independence, in case of unforeseen life changes.
+If you share finances with a partner, calculate both a joint net worth and an individual net worth.
+Joint net worth reflects the true household position and is the right number for household financial goals, while individual net worth gives each partner a clear picture of personal financial standing, which matters for financial independence and in case life takes an unexpected turn.

-For joint calculation, include all shared assets (the home, joint accounts, joint investments) and split shared liabilities proportionally, or use the full amount in the joint figure.
-Keep the methodology consistent each time you update.
+For the joint calculation, include all shared assets (the home, joint accounts, joint investments) and either split shared liabilities proportionally or use the full amount in the joint figure.
+Whichever you choose, keep the same methodology every time you update.

 Key Terms